rapidsai/deployment/source/cloud/aws/ec2.md

 1. In the AMI selection box search for "nvidia", then switch to the **AWS Marketplace AMIs** tab.
 1. Select **NVIDIA GPU-Optimized AMI** and click "Select".
 Then, in the new popup, select **Subscribe on Instance Launch**.
 1. In **Key pair** select your SSH keys (create these first if you haven't already).
-1. Under network settings create a security group (or choose an existing) that allows SSH access on port `22` and also allow ports `8888,8786,8787` to access Jupyter and Dask.
+1. Under network settings create a security group (or choose an existing) with inbound rules that allows SSH access on port `22` and also allow ports `8888,8786,8787` to access Jupyter and Dask.
+For outbound rules, allow all traffic.
 1. Select **Launch**.

 ## Connect to the instance